Data Integration

 Data Integration Examples

-• For a 360 degree customer view: By combining data from CRM applications, marketing applications and accounting systems, companies can derive interesting insights about how customers react to various marketing campaigns and measure effectiveness, compared to campaign cost and actual sales data.
+By combining data from CRM applications, marketing applications, and accounting systems, companies can derive valuable insights into how customers react to various marketing campaigns and measure effectiveness compared to campaign cost and actual sales data.

-• Creating a data warehouse: Typically created to store data collected from many different applications, data in a data warehouse is formatted so that a unified view of a whole department, or even the whole company, can be easily and effectively queried.
+Typically created to store data collected from many different applications, the data in a data warehouse is formatted so that a unified view of a whole department, or even an entire company, can be easily and effectively queried.

-• Data migration: A data migration project often requires integrating data from two (or more) sources into a single new system.
+A data migration project often requires integrating data from two (or more) sources into a single new system.
 For instance, migrating a customer database and a marketing system into one new CRM.

-• Combining data from different applications or systems for business efficiency.
-For example, one leading bank integrated data from multiple systems into their central identity management platform, to automate the process of keeping user permissions up to date.
+For example, one leading bank integrated data from multiple systems into their central identity management platform to automate keeping user permissions up to date.

 Types of Data Integration